GenericMappingTools/gmt/doc/rst/source/grdedit.rst

 longitude range) can be rotated in the east-west direction, and individual nodal values can be replaced from a table of *x*, *y*, *z* values. **grdedit** only operates on files containing a grdheader.
 Note:
-If it is important to retain the original data you should work on a copy of that file.
+If it is important to retain the original data you should use **-G** to save the modified grid to a new file.

 Required Arguments
 ------------------